 Claire’s major responsibilities include coordination of the Graduate and Undergraduate School Auditions and Design/Tech Interviews; Commercial Exhibits and Education Expo; Design Competition; Teachers Institute; High School and Community Theatre Festivals; and most other aspects of SETC pertaining to the College & University and Secondary School Divisions.

-Kim’s primary responsibilities as Communications Specialist include managing the content for SETC’s convention program, newspaper and mobile app, updating website copy, proofreading publications, and keeping up with SETC members on social media.
+Kim’s primary responsibilities as Communications Specialist include creating SETC’s convention program, newspaper and mobile app, updating the website, proofreading publications, and keeping up with SETC members on social media.

 Mark is a graduate of High Point University’s American Humanics Program, and a brother of Alphi Phi Omega Service Fraternity.
 Following graduation he served as Senior District Executive for the Boy Scouts of America for 22 years.
 He began in 2004 working part-time with SETC in preparation for the SETC Conventions and Auditions.